mtask/CollectiFOR/analyze/README.md

 ![](imgs/checksum.png)

 * Simple file navigator based on collection's `files_and_dirs`.
 Allows to view files as well.
-This is main useage of the actual collection data in viewer in addition to initialized database.
+This is main usage of the actual collection data in viewer in addition to initialized database.

 ![](imgs/files.png)

-## Collection-Parser-Database mapping
+# Collection-Parser-Database mapping

-This shows which data is currently add to CollectiFOR database in initialization.
+Below table shows which data is currently ingested to CollectiFOR database in initialization.

 | Collection           | Parser             | DB table         |